alextsui05/paperclip-backblaze/README.md

 - `:storage` - This should be set to :backblaze in order to use this storage adapter.

-- `:b2_credentials` - This should point to a YAML file containing your B2
+- `:b2_credentials` - Should be a Hash containing required fields listend in config/b2.yml.
-   account ID and application key.
-The contents should look something like `b2.yml` above.

 ## Contributing